Special interest group:

 The BAFTSS Colour and Film Special Interest Group is an international forum of scholars, filmmakers, archivists and film conservation specialists.

 The Colour and Film SIG offers a space in which to discuss questions that arise through the study of colour, its technologies, theories, philosophies and their historical contexts in cinema.
 Utilising the opportunities offered by seminars, screenings, conferences, research projects and publications the group aims to facilitate discussion and collaboration on Colour and Film.

 Areas of research and interest range from the materials and processes that facilitate its use – such as tinting, toning, hand painting, Kinemacolor, Pathécolor, Dufaycolour, Gasparcolor, Agfacolor, Eastmancolor – to the colour designs advocated by companies such as Technicolor, to the history of experimentation in the making, circulation and exhibition of film.

 Concepts explored in different contexts and texts include that of ‘natural colour’, realism and spectacle in travel films; the association of colour with cosmetic, ornamentation and all that is trivial despite forming a vital aspect of meaning in film; theories colour perception, subjectivity, affect and sexuality; colour and genre (science fiction, melodrama, horror), through to the conservation, restoration and exhibition of archival film.

 The Colour and Film SIG has organised conference panels and symposiums on colour, realism and artifice in 1930s travel films, and was linked to the Spaces of Imagination conference on intermediality, film archives and their exhibition.

 Announcements/CFPs details symposiums, screenings and conference panels organised by the BAFTSS Colour and Film SIG and a list of CFPs and events of interest to the group.

-Resources/bibliographies on research groups, projects and publications about colour and film.
+Notes on Colour blog, projects and publications about colour and film.